compulim/use-propagate/README.md

 ### How to re-render when triggered?

-Use the following code snippet to save the value to a state, which will rerender the component.
+Use the following code snippet to save the value to a state, which will re-render the component.

 ```tsx
 const MyComponent = () => {